Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Wisconsin and its opponents have combined to score more than 37.5 points in four of eight games this season.

-- Wisconsin has combined with its opponents to score more than 38 points in four of eight games this season.
+- Rutgers has combined with its opponents to score more than 37.5 points in three of seven games this season.

+- The combined points per game average of the two teams, 45.5, is eight points above Saturday's over/under.

 Wisconsin Stats and Trends

-- When Wisconsin scores more than 21.5 points, it is 4-0 against the spread and 4-0 overall.
+- When Wisconsin records more than 21.5 points, it is 4-0 against the spread and 4-0 overall.

-- When Wisconsin amasses more than 361 yards, the team is 2-1 against the spread and 2-1 overall.
+- Wisconsin is 2-1 against the spread and 2-1 overall when the team piles up more than 361 yards.

-- This year, the Badgers have turned the ball over 17 times, seven more than the Scarlet Knights' takeaways (10).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.